 She collected her parcel and left again, around 1.30.

-Alma was next seen at 2pm walking very slowly along the south side of Little Collins Street.
+Alma was next seen at 2pm walking slowly along the south side of Little Collins Street.

-She was meant, by this time, to have delivered her package and to be heading back to her grandmother’s, but instead she appeared to be aimlessly wandering.
+By this time she was meant to have delivered her package, and to be heading back to her grandmother’s.
+Instead, she appeared to be aimlessly wandering.

-She was seen turning onto Russell Street, and then Bourke Street, where she was seen entering the Eastern Arcade at about 2.30pm.
-The arcade was a retail thoroughfare of small shops that ran between Bourke and Little Collins Streets, and had something of a seedy reputation.
+She was then seen turning onto Russell Street, then Bourke Street, and entering the Eastern Arcade about 2.30pm.
+The arcade was a retail thoroughfare of small shops that ran between Bourke and Little Collins Streets, and also had something of a seedy reputation.

 Ross told police he had seen Alma pass his establishment shortly before 3pm, and then exit the arcade.
 She was now back on Little Collins Street a few hundred metres from where she started, having spent 90 minutes walking in a circle.

-A number of witnesses also indicated that Alma looked 'agitated,' 'nervous' or even 'scared'.
+A number of witnesses indicated that Alma looked 'agitated,' 'nervous' or even 'scared'.

 What was she doing?
 If she was anxious, why?
 Some would later speculate she was being followed, or that something must have happened to disrupt her original plans.

-But as Piggott and Brophy weighed these eye-witness accounts, they suddenly realised that they had a suspect; a man with a criminal record, and a known violent temper.
+But as Piggott and Brophy weighed these eye-witness accounts, and Alma's odd behaviour, they suddenly realised that they had a suspect; a man with a criminal record, and a known violent temper.

 Colin Campbell Ross was a burly, strongly built man of 29 who was something of a jack of all trades.

 He had left school at 11 and had worked in labouring jobs, until a bout of appendicitis in his teens left him weakened and unable to perform manual work.
-He then took a series of unskilled jobs in Melbourne and Sydney, and spent the war years as a hospital wards man.
+He then took a series of unskilled jobs, drifting between Melbourne and Sydney, and spent the war years as a hospital wards man.

 It was successful but also known as a place where anyone would be served, regardless of how intoxicated, or their age.
 And the Ross brothers were not above liberating the contents of their patrons’ wallets, and then turning them out, if they got drunk enough.